 Behavior change doesn’t happen overnight.
 To make new selling skills the “new normal” for your sales team, there should be a consistent cadence to the reinforcement sessions—and a strategic length of the overall reinforcement program.

 Research reveals that on average it takes 66 days (two months or so) for a new skill to become habit.
-At The Brooks Group, we recommend our clients follow training with an 8-week reinforcement program to really solidify the learning and develop new high-performance habits.
+At The Brooks Group, we recommend our clients follow any sales training initiative with an 8-week reinforcement program to really solidify the learning and develop new high-performance selling habits.

 It’s also best to keep the sessions to an hour or less in length so sales reps don’t lose interest.
 Having the meetings on the same day and time each week improves attendance and accountability.